 James Michael Wall was charged by the U.S. Attorney’s Office with possession with the intent to traffic in more than five kilos of cocaine, as well as possession of a firearm.
-He had maintained his innocence until entering a guilty plea Sept.
+He had maintained his innocence until entering a guilty plea on Sept.
 24.

 A month later, U.S. District Judge Thomas Russell ordered that Wall forfeit the money that Kentucky Vehicle Enforcement officers seized at the time of his arrest.
-An advertisement Monday states that amount is $585,080 and asks that anyone who might have a claim to it to contact the U.S. Marshals Service.
+An advertisement Monday states that the amount is $585,080 and asks that anyone who might have a claim to it contact the U.S. Marshals Service.

 At the time of the arrest, area officers touted it as the largest seizure from a vehicle in Kentucky.
 Wall was carrying 64 pounds of cocaine with a street value of about $850,000.
 The stash was found under the sleeper cab of the truck after the vehicle was stopped for a routine safety inspection.

 Wall is scheduled to be sentenced in U.S. District Court in Bowling Green on Jan.
 6.